nmlynx/AddonSoftware/util/v6triggers/readme.txt

 +Barista/Addon triggers currently defined for Payroll:

 In addition, there is one trigger that should be placed on the Barista/Addon database.
-The .trigger file should be placed in the same directory as the Barista/Addon data files, and the corresponding .src files should be placed in a src directory directly underneath the Barista/Addon data directory.
+The .trigger file should be placed in the same directory as the corresponding Barista/Addon data files, and the related .src files should be placed in a src directory directly underneath the Barista/Addon data directory.

 GLM-01 Account Master